Supervised Domain Adaptation: A Graph Embedding Perspective and a Rectified Experimental Protocol: Experiments and Results

-For our experiments in the MNIST to USPS domain adaptation problem, we used a network architecture which has two streams with shared weights, with two convolutional layers containing 6 and 16 $5 \times 5$ filters respectively, max-pooling, and two dense layers of size 120 and 84 prior to the classification layer.
-This architecture is the same as the one used in \cite{motiian2017ccsa}.
-We trained the network from random initialisation using 2,000 randomly sampled images per class from MNIST (source) and a varying number of USPS (target) samples per class.
-Experiments using 1, 3, 5 and 7 target samples per class were conducted and each experiment was repeated 10 times.
-Here, we used the predefined test-train splits from TorchVision Datasets, sampling the training and validation data from the train split.
-Though our implementation uses Tensorflow, the datasets were made compatible by using the Dataset Ops library.
-Aside from following the rectified sampling, the experiments use the procedure from \cite{fernando2014joint, motiian2017ccsa, xu2019dsne}.
-Prior to conducting the final experiment runs, a hyper-parameter search was conducted using the same settings as for Office31, and for testing, similar data augmentation was employed.
+The second set of experiments consider a few-shot transfer, were the network is trained from random initialisation using 2,000 randomly sampled images per class from MNIST (source) and a varying number of USPS (target) samples per class.
+Experiments with 1, 3, 5 and 7 target samples per class were conducted and each experiment was repeated 10 times.
 The results obtained by running the experiments are shown in \cref{tab:mnist-usps-results}.
-Comparing CCSA, $d$-SNE and DAGE-LDA, we find the same trend as for the Office31 experiments: DAGE-LDA has the highest average accuracy, closely followed by CCSA and then $d$-SNE.
+Comparing CCSA, $d$-SNE and DAGE-LDA, we find that DAGE-LDA has the highest average accuracy, closely followed by CCSA and then $d$-SNE.
 While the originally reported results for $d$-SNE~\cite{xu2019dsne} show better performance than the other methods, it should be noted they used a LeNet$++$~\cite{wen2016conv} architecture for feature extraction.
 Based on our own results for $d$-SNE, which used a CNN-architecture similar to the other methods, we attribute their higher accuracy to the choice of feature-extractor.